Oculus Quest and Rift S now shipping – TechCrunch

 Facebook -owned Oculus is shipping its latest VR headgear from today.
-Preorders for the PC-free Oculus Quest and the higher end Oculus Rift S opened up three weeks ago.
+Pre-orders for the PC-free Oculus Quest and the higher end Oculus Rift S opened up three weeks ago.

-In a launch blog Oculus touts the new hardware’s “all-in-one, fully immersive 6DOF VR” — writing: “We’re bringing the magic of presence to more people than ever before — and we’re doing it with the freedom of fully untethered movement”.
+In a launch blog, Oculus touts the new hardware’s “all-in-one, fully immersive 6DOF VR” — writing: “We’re bringing the magic of presence to more people than ever before — and we’re doing it with the freedom of fully untethered movement.”

-For a less varnished view on what it’s like to stick a face-computer on your head you can check out our reviews by clicking on the links below…
+For a less varnished view on what it’s like to stick a face-computer on your head, you can check out our reviews by clicking on the links below…

 Oculus Quest